gitawego/work-note/design_pattern.md

   - a local transaction can't be auto-healed in case of probleme, because it's already commited.
 - a `compensating transaction` must be **idempotent** and **retryable**.

+You should consider using this pattern if:

+- The application needs to maintain data consistency across multiple microservices without tight coupling.
+- There are long-lived transactions and you don’t want other microservices to be blocked if one microservice runs for a long time.
+- You need to be able to roll back if an operation fails in the sequence.

+CONS:

+- The saga pattern is difficult to debug and its complexity increases with the number of microservices.
+- The pattern requires a complex programming model that develops and designs compensating transactions for rolling back and undoing changes.

 ### Choreography Saga Pattern

 Choreography provides to coordinate sagas with applying publish-subscribe principles.
 With choreography, each microservices run its own local transaction and publishes events to message broker system and that trigger local transactions in other microservices.